said-ali/iterable_orm/README.rst

 Filtering and Excluding
 ---------

 You can filter and exclude data by value or lookups, such as gt, gte, lt, lte, startswith, istartswith, endswith, contains, icontains, value_in, value_not_in, value_range, date_range(expects a datetime object) or anonymous function.

 iterable_orm also allows you to filter related objects using the standard double-underscore notation to separate related fields, e.g manager.filter(parent__name='John'), this filters by parent.child == 'John'.

+All filtering and exlcuding are lazy so you can construct as many filtering as you like and its only evaluated on iterating, calling count, first, last and order_by.

 Below are code examples of filtering and excluding,